marceloamor/RShiny_ResearchProject/README.md

 R Shiny project to visually demonstrate the findings of my undergraduate dissertation

 MC4R gene information and findings from the data
+Data acquired through collaboration with the UK Biobank